-In 2018 alone, 14.4 million people were victims of some type of identity theft.
-If you happen to be one of them, you know it can be incredibly difficult to untangle the mess and reclaim your records.
+In 2022 alone, 40 million adults in the U.S. were victims of identity theft according to Javelin Strategy & Research.
+If you happen to be one of them, you may know how incredibly difficult it is to untangle the mess and reclaim your records.

 While we can’t always control what happens to our data, we can be vigilant about protecting our identities, both online and in the physical world.